xijunke/HoverWingbeatDynamics/README.md

 **Abstract**: *The production of wingbeat motion of flapping wing hovering flight are determined by the actuating, aerodynamic and inertia forces/moments, which influence the dynamic unsteadiness and controllability of flapping wing flying.
 This paper presents the feasible solution for cracking the problem of two degrees of freedom (two DoFs, namely, flapping and pitch motion, respectively) highly coupled nonlinear hovering wingbeat dynamics.
 Firstly, two DoFs nonlinear hovering wingbeat dynamic ordinary differential equations (ODEs) are derived on basis of the extended quasi-steady aerodynamic and inertial forces/moments model.
 Then, we perform their numerical solution by using tractable ODEs numerical algorithm, boundary value problem-solving format, and least square method.
 The numerical results have a good consistency with those measured by Dr. Muijres.
 Moreover, the adjustable rule of phase offset of wing pitch angle relative to the flapping angle is quantificationally studied by introducing frequency ratio between pitch frequency and flapping frequency.
 We find that the phase offset can be directly regulated by wing pitch hinge stiffness or indirectly modulated by frequency ratio, and the peak value of wing pitch angle monotonously decreases with the increase of wing pitch hinge stiffness, opposite to the angle of attack (AoA).
 This adjustable rule paves a useful way for the bio-inspired flapping wing micro aerial vehicle (FWMAV) featuring passive or semi-passive pitch flexible hinge to maintain high variable AoA.*

+**Keywords**: *Flapping wing micro aerial vehicle, Hovering wingbeat dynamics, Nonlinear dynamics, Extended quasi-steady aerodynamics.*

+# Highlights：

+The numerical solution for flapping wing hovering wingbeat dynamics

+Xijun Ke, Weiping Zhang, Jinhao Shi, Weidong Chen

+**(1) Firstly, the hovering wingbeat dynamic ODEs are set up on basis of the extended quasi-steady aerodynamic and inertial forces/moments model [10, 11].
+The model assumes that the chordwise center of pressure (CoP) for translational and rotational circulation aerodynamic forces are similarly distributed and always shift between the leading edge and trailing edge of the wing with the variation of AoA instead of fixed at the midpoint of each infinitesimal chordwise strip element of the wing[12](See video S1 and video 2 in supplementary material).**

+**(2) Secondly, we cracked the problem of highly coupled two DoFs nonlinear hovering wingbeat dynamics by leveraging tractable numerical algorithm.
+The simulated results have a good consistency with the experimental results provided by Dr. Muijres [1].
+Meanwhile, the optimal actuating torque parameters, wing flapping and pitch hinge stiffness are firstly obtained.**

+**(3) Thirdly, we performed the quantitative analysis study of wing pitch dynamic.
+The adjustable design rule of wing pitch motion for bioinspired FWMAV featuring passive or semi-passive pitch flexible hinge is proposed for the bionic design to actively maintain high variable AoA.**